SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

                 description += " an integer."
         }
     --> println(description)
-    <<< The number 5 is a prime number, and also an integer.
+    <// The number 5 is a prime number, and also an integer.
-    /// prints "The number 5 is a prime number, and also an integer."

 This example declares a new ``String`` variable called ``description``, and assigns it an initial value.